nodejs/node/deps/v8/tools/turbolizer/README.md

 Turbolizer consumes .json files that are generated per-function by d8 by passing the '--trace-turbo' command-line flag.

+Turbolizer is build using npm:

+  npm i
+  npm run-script build

-Host the turbolizer locally by starting a web server that serves the contents of the turbolizer directory, e.g.:
+Afterwards, turbolizer can be hosted locally by starting a web server that serve the contents of the turbolizer directory, e.g.:

     cd src/tools/turbolizer
     python -m SimpleHTTPServer 8000